dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/Tasks.md

 - **Performance**: Validation that previously took ~2900ms now completes in ~500-800ms by skipping unnecessary retries
 - **User Impact**: After re-pick, the bookmark works consistently because the exact same element is captured with the same attributes.
 The underlying UIA behavior is unchanged, but the resolver is more robust.

-## New (2025-01-16 ‚Äì Element Staleness Detection with Auto-Retry)
+## New (2025-01-16 ?
+Element Staleness Detection with Auto-Retry)
 - [X] T970 Add ElementResolveMaxAttempts and ElementResolveRetryDelayMs constants to ProcedureExecutor
 - [X] T971 Implement IsElementAlive() helper method that validates element by checking Name property
 - [X] T972 Rewrite ResolveElement() with retry loop:
-  - Check cache ‚Üí validate with IsElementAlive() ‚Üí return if valid
+  - Check cache °Ê validate with IsElementAlive() °Ê return if valid
   - Clear stale cache entries immediately
-  - Resolve fresh from bookmark ‚Üí validate before caching
+  - Resolve fresh from bookmark °Ê validate before caching
   - Retry with exponential backoff (150ms, 300ms, 450ms) on failure
 - [X] T973 Test normal case: element resolves on first attempt and is cached
 - [X] T974 Update Plan.md with change log entry for element staleness detection (cumulative)